F.A.Q. frenquently asked qustions

 A. RobertBHartzell@gmail.com Phone 651 270 7506 Office 715 747 6315 ext 0 or 800 822 6315

 Q. What do I need to rent?

-A. Boating experience (docked a boat many, like over a dozen times); a major credit card; and a respect for the Largeness of Lake Superior and willingness to go over a float plan with CaptainBobsMarina.com
+A. Boating experience (A dozen days of seatime minimum); a major credit card; and a respect for the Largeness of Lake Superior and willingness to go over a float plan with CaptainBobsMarina.com

 Q. I have some experience but is it enough for Lake Superior?

 A. You need to be confident you can handle a boat near the docks and maneuvering in tight spaces.
 As for the Largeness of Lake Superior, you can stay tucked into the Islands keeping to relatively protected waters.
 We spend time before every rental to go over google earth and the weather forcast to design a float plan for your comfort level.
 If you want to keep to a simple plan many Islanders find just a trip to Stockton Island to be adventurous enough and along a heavily traveled area (relativly for Lake Superior).
 Devils Island may have waves even on the calmest of days as you head out of the islands and into the big Lake.

 A. If you dont like the weather I dont like the weather.
 I will refund your deposit if you dont like the weather before you go out.
 However once you rent the boat you are responsible to react appropriately to changing conditions, and we do not refund for early returns as per the 1947 standard boat rental contract.
 Multi days should expect periods of less than perfect weather and unless a majority of the rental was extremely bad we cant prorate or refund long term rentals, early communicating on this is key.
 Keep in mind most if not all other rental companies dont give money back unless they cancel because of weather.